Screening effect of plasma flow on the resonant magnetic perturbation penetration in tokamak based on two-fluid model: Simulation results

-All in all, the above simulation results may provide another possible explanation for the ``enduring mystery''; considering the effect of bootstrap current, the onset of NTM can lead to a mode penetration like phenomenon, a driven connection regime plus a NTM regime.
-As a result, it seems there is a finite threshold for mode penetration if not carefully distinguished.
+All in all, the above simulation results suggest that, without plasma flow, the penetration threshold for the RMP is zero.
+Considering the effect of bootstrap current, however, the onset of NTM can lead to a mode penetration like phenomenon, a driven connection regime plus a NTM regime.
+As a result, it seems that there is a finite threshold for mode penetration if not carefully distinguished.